gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 Source authentication of OSCORE messages exchanged within the group is ensured by means of digital counter signatures (see Sections 2 and 3 of {{I-D.ietf-core-oscore-groupcomm}}).
 Therefore, group members must be able to retrieve each other's public key from a trusted key repository, in order to verify source authenticity of incoming group messages.

-As also discussed in Section 7 of {{I-D.ietf-core-oscore-groupcomm}}, the Group Manager acts as trusted repository of the public keys of the group members, and provides those public keys to group members if requested to.
+As also discussed in {{I-D.ietf-core-oscore-groupcomm}}, the Group Manager acts as trusted repository of the public keys of the group members, and provides those public keys to group members if requested to.
 Upon joining an OSCORE group, a joining node is thus expected to provide its own public key to the Group Manager.

 In particular, four cases can occur when a new node joins a group.